Dual Masters and Doctor of Laws Degree

-Students must apply to and be accepted for both programs, and begin their studies generally at the Law School.
+Students must apply to and be accepted for both programs, and begin their studies at the Law School.

 The Law School Admission Test (LSAT) will be accepted in place of the Graduate Record Exam (GRE).

-CHAPS Application: Graduate Admissions office website.
+CHAPS Application: The School of Graduate Studies website.

-LLD Application: Rutgers School of Law website.
+JD Application: Rutgers School of Law website.